GuanyiX/Weather_App/README.md

 In the right-bottom corner, it shows the weather in next five days and on the left, you can see the latest tweet which includes the hashtage of #Sydney.

+**Updated**

+In order to make the weather app more functional, I added the function of choosing cities.
+It means you can select whaever city you want to check the weather information.
+As database was not used in this project, only one more city (Beijing) was used to this app.
+In more detail, you can select between Sydney and Beijing to check the weather information and the weather in next 5 days.

+**How to make it commerical?**

+Well, as I am working on my localhost, we do need a server and database to implement the function.
+For example, we can design a search engine which allows users to search any city's weather.
+Besides, the app can be embedded to a web page which is considered as a component.